Caroline Lucas: Other roles and views

 In August 2015, Lucas endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.
 She wrote in The Independent: "I've never felt so optimistic about a potential leader of the Labour Party.
 For the first time in my memory, the party of Keir Hardie and Clement Attlee looks likely to be led again by someone who dares to stand up for the radical changes demanded by the challenges we face."

 Lucas is a supporter of a permanent universal basic income.
 In January 2016, Lucas tabled a motion in the British Parliament, calling on the Government to commission research into the effects of a universal basic income and examine its feasibility to replace the UK's existing social security system.

+In 2016, she criticised the government's decision to move ahead with construction of the Hinkley Point C nuclear power station.

 On 15 April 2018, she attended the launch event of the People's Vote, a campaign group calling for a public vote on the final Brexit deal between the UK and the European Union.

-In August 2019 Lucas was subject to criticism for suggesting the creation of an all-female cabinet as part of a national unity government.
+In August 2019, Lucas was subject to criticism for suggesting the creation of an all-female cabinet, who happened to be all white, as part of a national unity government, to try to stop a no-deal Brexit.
+Later that year, she criticised the Leader of the House of Commons, Jacob Rees-Mogg for appearing to recline on a front bench asleep while she was delivering a speech.

-In February 2020 she was investigated by the Parliamentary Commissioner for Standards, following a complaint by Michael Fabricant that she had offered a tour of the Commons in exchange for £150, as part of a fundraising drive.
+In February 2020, she was investigated by the Parliamentary Commissioner for Standards, following a complaint by Michael Fabricant that she had offered a tour of the Commons in exchange for £150, as part of a fundraising drive.
 Lucas said she did not believe she had done anything wrong.
 An investigation found she had breached the House of Commons Code of Conduct in offering and giving the tour.
 The Standards Commissioner also found that it gave her an "unfair advantage over other election candidates".
 Lucas acknowledged that she had breached the rules and promised not to repeat the breach; the Green Party returned the donation to the supporter who received the tour.

 In 2021, Lucas was one of three MPs who successfully took legal action against the Department of Health and Social Care over contracts awarded during the COVID-19 pandemic.

-In May 2021, alongside celebrities and other public figures, Lucas was a signatory to an open letter from Stylist magazine, which called on the government to address what it described as an "epidemic of male violence" by funding an "ongoing, high-profile, expert-informed awareness campaign on men's violence against women and girls".
+In 2021, Lucas criticised the HS2 high-speed project, saying it was a "vanity project" and that the construction of the high-speed rail project would emit more carbon than could be saved over decades.

+Lucas supports ecocide being made a crime at the International Criminal Court.